znuny/manual/source/admin/queues/index.rst

 Notify before
     The notified before time is a percentage of time that is reached before a pre-notification event has been triggered.
 Upon triggering this pre notification event, a notification can be sent to anyone using the ticket notification system.
 Generally speaking, this notification will be sent to agents or managers.
 Follow-up Option
-    The follow-up option dictates what sh....e are three possible options *possible*, *reject* and *new ticket*.
-Possible, allows the ticket to be reopened.
+    The follow-up option dictates which of three possible options applies: *possible*, *reject*, and *new ticket*.
+Possible allows the ticket to be reopened.
 Reject denies the ticket to be reopened.
 The setting new ticket creates a new ticket and links the old ticket to the new ticket.
 Further follow-ups will always create a new ticket.
 Ticket lock after follow up:
     This setting determines whether the ticket should be locked to the last known owner of the ticket, if a follow-up is received on a closed ticket and follow-ups are allowed.
 System address